 Multi-rate Audio DAC

-The main chips used for implementing the DAC are the Crystal CS8416 input receiver, a pair of TI PCM1738 audio dacs, and a PIC16F873 controller.
-The PCM1738 are each operated in 'mono' mode.
+The main chips used for implementing the DAC are the Crystal CS8416 input receiver, a pair of TI PCM1792 audio dacs, and a PIC16F873 controller.
+The PCM1792 are each operated in 'mono' mode.
 Not only should this give a tiny more precise conversion, it gives in particular a double output current, which helps in obtaining enough 'drive' for my passive output.
-A pair of VCXOs (11.28MHZ and 24.57MHz) from tentlabs is used to natively operate on the input sample rate: complex sample rate conversion was considered undesired for accurate audio reconstruction.
+A pair of VCXOs (11.28MHZ and 24.57MHz) from tentlabs is used to natively operate on the input sample rate: sample rate conversion through digital filtering was considered undesired for accurate audio reconstruction.

 To obtain a clean DAC clock, the VCXO input is driven from a small serial dac, controlled by a software PLL function in the PIC.
 This scheme inhibits any analog transfer of residuals from a dirty spdif inpuit clock to the PCM1738 audio dac chips.
 The quality of the clock is further improved by operating the CS8416 in ´slave´ mode, and by ´reclock´ buffers between the CS8416 and the PCM1738.